Good to know:

 Learn all you need to know to survive (and enjoy!) puppyhood, and watch your pup grow into the well-behaved adult companion you look forward to.
 We will cover:

-Basic obedience to get your pup focused and following your direction using positive reinforcement and rewards (we never use scary or harmful punishment!).
+Skills including basic obedience and manners to get your pup focused and following your direction using positive reinforcement and rewards (we never use scary or harmful punishment!).
 Now is the time to build that all-important foundation which sets the stage for life.

 Problem-solving to make short work of housetraining, and to stop your puppy from using you– and your furniture– as a chew toy.